flutter/website/src/docs/resources/faq.md

 ### How big is the Flutter engine?

-In December 2018, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with
+In July 2019, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with
-`flutter build apk`), bundled and compressed as a release APK, to be approximately 4.06&nbsp;MB.
+`flutter build apk --split-per-abi`), bundled and compressed as a release APK, to be approximately 4.3 MB for ARM, and 4.6 MB for ARM 64.

-For this simple app,
+In ARM, the core engine is approximately 3.2 MB (compressed), the framework + app code is approximately 920.6 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).

-the core engine is approximately 2.7&nbsp;MB (compressed), the framework + app code is approximately 820.6&nbsp;KB (compressed), the LICENSE file is 53.5&nbsp;KB (compressed), necessary Java code (classes.dex) is 61.8&nbsp;KB (compressed), and there is approximately 450.4&nbsp;KB of (compressed) ICU data.
+In ARM64, the core engine is approximately 3.5 MB (compressed), the framework + app code is approximately 872 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).

-These numbers were measured using [apkanalyzer][], which is also built into [Android Studio][].
+These numbers were measured using [apkanalyzer][], which is also [built into Android Studio][].

-On iOS, a release IPA of the same app has a download size of 10.8&nbsp;MB on an iPhone X, as reported by Apple's App Store Connect.
-The IPA is larger than the APK mainly because Apple encrypts binaries within the IPA, making the compression less efficient
+On iOS, a release IPA of the same app has a download size of 10.8 MB on an iPhone X, as reported by Apple’s App Store Connect.
-(see the [iOS App Store Specific Considerations][] section of Apple's [QA1795][]).
+The IPA is larger than the APK mainly because Apple encrypts binaries within the IPA, making the compression less efficient (see the [iOS App Store Specific Considerations][] section of Apple’s [QA1795][]).

 Of course, YMMV, and we recommend that you measure your own app.
-To measure an Android app, run `flutter build apk` (using the new `--split-per-abi` option in version 1.7.8+hotfix.3 and later) and load the APK (`build/app/outputs/apk/release/app-release.apk`) into Android Studio ([instructions][instructions-android]) for a detailed size report.
+To measure an Android app, run `flutter build apk` (using the new `--split-per-abi` option in version 1.7.8+hotfix.3 and later) and load the APK (build/app/outputs/apk/release/app-armeabi-v7a-release.apk or build/app/outputs/apk/release/app-arm64-v8a-release.apk) into Android Studio
+([Android Studio instructions][]) for a detailed size report.
-To measure an iOS app, upload a release IPA to Apple's App Store Connect ([instructions][instructions-ios]) and obtain the size report from there.
+To measure an iOS app, upload a release IPA to Apple's App Store Connect ([iOS instructions][]) and obtain the size report from there.

 ## Capabilities